gatsbyjs/gatsby/docs/docs/end-to-end-testing.md

 The `/// <reference types="Cypress" />` line at the top gives you [autocompletion](https://docs.cypress.io/guides/tooling/intelligent-code-completion.html#Triple-slash-directives) for the Cypress commands.

-You can now type `yarn test:e2e` in your terminal to run the test.
-If you already have the development server open, you can type `yarn cy:open` instead.
+You can now type `npm run test:e2e` in your terminal to run the test.
+If you already have the development server open, you can type `npm run cy:open` instead.

 One thing to keep in mind is that you can't always see the exact error message from the sidebar (command log).
 For that, you have to open the browser developer console and find the message in the output.
 You can see how an accessibility error looks in the [cypress-axe GitHub page](https://github.com/avanslaars/cypress-axe#output).